zakilur/helm-charts/docs/Control API.md

  `gm-control` periodically queries the Kubernetes API to look for pods with the following two characteristics:

-1. The pod's has a label (by default `app`) has a value corresponding to the `name` key of the  `gm-control-api` `cluster` object which it should be associated with
+1. The pods have a label (by default `app`) with a value corresponding to the `name` key of the `gm-control-api` cluster object which it should be associated with.
-2. The pod has a named port (by default `proxy`) which corresponds to the port value which  `gm-control` will add to the `Instance` which it adds to the `cluster` mentioned above.
+2. The pod has a named port (by default `proxy`) with a defined port value which `gm-control` adds to the `Instance` and adds it to the cluster mentioned above.

 These two things: both the pod's label and the port name can be configured using two environment variables on  `gm-control`: `GM_CONTROL_KUBERNETES_CLUSTER_LABEL` and `GM_CONTROL_KUBERNETES_PORT_NAME`

 In our deployment, we have an architecture which only discovers services with a sidecar proxy (e.g. the `proxy` port).
-This makes sense for us so that we ensure that the edge and every proxy can talk to every other proxy using the configured TLS and authentication options (static mTLS, SPIFFE/SPIRE certs, etc) which have been set in `gm-control-api`.
+We ensure that the edge and every proxy can talk to every other proxy using the configured TLS and authentication options (static mTLS, SPIFFE/SPIRE certs, etc) which have been set in `gm-control-api`.

 Make sure that every service which you want to deploy and to be discovered has these two things.